 We get stories like these indicated by the web screenshots I’ve included below.

-Let’s now look at the Russian Military Port of Tartus/Servastapol on STRAVA (go East from Cyprus and you’ll find it).
-Yes the STRAVA Heatmap shows similar info there too – admittedly much less of it.
+Let’s now look at the Russian Military Port of Tartus/Sevastopol on STRAVA (go East from Cyprus and you’ll find it).
+Yes the STRAVA Heatmap shows similar soldier activity to the US in Afghanistan too – admittedly much less of it.
 Unsurprisingly the people that run up and down the dock did so on the dry bit (sigh).

 And then I tried to find the 7000-man Russian military base near Sokhumi.
 I expected a flash of golden, super-fit Russian soldier heat trails.
 Admittedly I couldn’t even find the military base…on google maps or STRAVA.